ELELAB/TARGET_NBL/README.md

 **In the dir /figs there will be located the output figures of both the scripts.**

 ## Notes
-The R script 'SurvivalAnalysis.R' has been originally made by Marta Lucchetta.
+The R script 'SurvivalAnalysis_NEURO.R' has been originally made by Marta Lucchetta.

 This README file uses as a template the README file made by Simon Kønig.